livius33/Write-a-Data-Science-Blog-Post/README.md

 In this Project i was keen to answer the following questions by using the survey data

-1. What are the most used coding plattforms in 2017?
+1. What are the most used coding platforms in 2017?
 2. What is the most popular developer type?
 3. How does job satisfaction and salary correlate to the developer type?